ericcong/FileDepot/README.md

 - `POST /lockers`: Reserves a locker under the name of the requesting App, returns the Locker entity.
   Payload:
 ```
+size: Integer, optional, default as 5.
+The maximum number of files of the Locker.
 content_type: String, optional.
 The accepted type of the uploading files.
 Can be a MIME prefix like "image/".
 content_length_range: List of 2 Integers, optional.
 A pair of (min_length, max_length).
 expires_in_sec: Integer, optional, default as 3600.
 The number of seconds the Locker is valid for.
 ```

-- `PUT /lockers/:id`: Extend the expiration time of the locker.
+- `PUT /lockers/:id`: Extend the expiration time or the size of the locker.
   Payload:
 ```
+expires:
   force: Boolean, default as False.
 If True, then always extends the expiration time.
 If False, then only extends if the locker is expired.
   extension_in_sec: Integer, optional, default as 300.
 The extension time in seconds.
+size:
+  force: Boolean, default as False.
+If True, then always extend the size.
+If False, then only extends if the locker is full.
+  extension: Integer, optional, default as 5.
+The extended size.
 ```
   Returns the updated LockerEntity.
 If the locker doesn't exist, then return status code of 404.